C0d3-5t3w/Pi-bt-tether/README.md

 # Bjorn-bt-tether:

-Allows you to use Bjorn over bluetooth network.
+Allows you to use Bjorn or any pi over bluetooth network.

 # First you need to make the bluetooth connection that we'll modify: